 Overnight slow cooker apple-cinnamon oatmeal makes for a hearty, healthy breakfast.
 On the coldest of days, it'll warm you up from the inside out.
 Because it's made in a slow cooker, you can wake up to a warm breakfast any day of the week.

 Oh, I know what you're thinking, 'Oaaaatmeaaaal."
 Sigh, "But Kita, we don't come to your blog for oatmeal." but trust me on this one.
 Besides, if it was all 'Manwiches' and deep fried lasagna this blog would be all about my cardiac arrest and struggle with opening Lean Cuisine boxes.

 I'd like to believe that I could eat a cheeseburger every night but that simply isn't an option.
 Sure indigence is fun, but we have too keep it straight and narrow if we want Handsome to stick around to build me something new and spiffy (or fix that bike that's been hanging in the garage for a few weeks now *hint hint wink wink*).

-If you've been reading Pass the Sushi, you'll know I'm not a fan of the first meal of the day and often skip it until lunch, but oatmeal was something I though I loved.
+If you've been reading Pass the Sushi, you'll know I'm not a fan of the first meal of the day, and often skip it until lunch.
+But overnight slow cooker oatmeal was something I thought I would love.
 And I did.
-For a few bites and then I remembered I'm not a fan of breakfast.
+For a few bites, until I remembered I'm not a fan of breakfast.
 I'm trying though!